What Does Minimum Order Quantity (MOQ) Mean For Manufacturing

 What Does MOQ Mean?

 MOQ stands for "Minimum Order Quantity."
 It is the minimum number of units that a manufacturer or supplier is willing to accept for a production order.
-This concept is crucial in various industries, including fashion and manufacturing, as it helps suppliers manage production efficiency and costs.
+This concept is crucial in various industries, including fashion and manufacturing, as it enables suppliers to manage production efficiency and costs effectively.

 Key Points about MOQ: